 Members of the Department also participate regularly in reading groups on special texts and topics reflecting the interests of students and faculty.

-The Illinois Program for Research in the Humanities offers a wide program of regular reading and project groups.
+The University of Illinois' Humanities Research Institute offers a wide program of regular reading and project groups.
 Recent groups devoted to topics related to our fields include:

 - "The Role of Study Abroad in Higher Education"